-As the first integrated, multispecialty group practice in the world and the top hospital in the United States according to the 2016-2017 U.S. News & World Report Best Hospitals list, Mayo Clinic offers residents the opportunity to train in a highly supportive and collaborative environment that fosters the highest standard of medical care.
+As the first integrated, multispecialty group practice in the world and consistently one of the top hospitals in the United States according to the U.S. News & World Report Best Hospitals list, Mayo Clinic gives you the opportunity to train in a highly supportive and collaborative environment that fosters the highest standard of medical care.

-The three-year program (following one year of internship) offers:
+The three-year program (following one year of internship) offers you:

-- An outstanding and comprehensive clinical anesthesia experience, tailored to meet individual goals
+- An outstanding and comprehensive clinical anesthesia experience, tailored to meet your individual goals

 - Opportunities to medically direct anesthetics alongside faculty in the anesthesia care team model

 - Written board review sessions

 - Objective Structured Clinical Examination (OSCE) practice sessions

 - Chief resident-run morbidity and mortality conferences